Background pattern

 The unopened vial does not require any special storage temperature.
 Store the vial in the outer packaging to protect it from light.

-The reconstituted solution should be protected from light.
-Do not store at temperatures above 25°C and do not refrigerate.
+The reconstituted solution must be protected from light.
+Do not store above 25°C and do not refrigerate.

 Handling